 Whether you are establishing an entirely new market, attacking an existing market from a new angle, or just introducing a game-changing new feature, the associated costs are far larger than putting a new twist on an existing offering.

 And while you’re racking up those bills blazing a new trail, there’s no guarantee it will pay off in the end.
-You’re taking on a high risk, but not necessarily seeing a big reward just for getting there first.
-Instead you’re spending tons of money and doing all the market research for those fast followers in your footsteps.
+You’re taking on high risk but not necessarily seeing a big reward just for getting there first.
+Instead, you’re spending tons of money and doing all the market research for those fast followers in your footsteps.

 After debuting a new product or capability and securing some early adopter customers, you’ve done the hard work to prove there’s a market.
 Everyone coming later wants to knock you off the top rung and steal your business.